JRinderer/LUSCC/Notes.md

 What's the best way to approach building Token Lexeme?
 Step 1 is to loop through every character.
 This has been completed.
 The next step is to build each character into a string pointer.
 Currently I'm comparing characters to characters for some things, but the best approach may be to build each character into a string and then compare to another string.

+The question becomes when we de stop adding to the buffer?
+1. When the buffer contains a token, and the look ahead identifies the next character won't change that.
+2. When the buffer contains an identifier and the look ahead identifies the next character is:
+    * space
+    * a reserved character
+    * a tab
+    * a line ender